nsat/space-services-user-guide/ExecutionEnvironment.md

 * `/outbox` - Any files placed in this folder by the user's software will be queued for downlink.
 Files placed here will be removed by the Spire Linux Agent after any payload window.

-## Filesystem

 The root filesystem is writable to the user.
-Common Linux directories have been bind-mounted read-only, i.e. `/bin`, `/usr`, `/proc`, `/var` etc. The user's home directory `~` may not be on the same path for each payload.
+Common Linux directories have been bind-mounted read-only, i.e. `/bin`, `/usr`, `/proc`, `/var`, `/home` etc. The user's home directory `~` is ephemeral (not persisted between restarts) and may not be on the same path for each payload.
 The Tasking API executes user applications outside of a shell.
 For these reasons it recommended to:

-1. Create a wrapper shell script to add environment variables
+1. Create a wrapper shell script & to add environment variables for `PATH` and other user requirements
 1. Create and use `/persist` or similar directory name at the root of the filesystem, for files that should remain on the payload for future windows
    1. When installing, install to this directory
 1. Treat all existing directories as read-only